Tux/App-ccdiff/README.md

 # Installation

-Change the first line of 'ccdiff' to start your favorite perl interpreter and then move the file to a folder in your '$PATH'.
+Change the first line of `ccdiff` to start your favorite perl interpreter and then move the file to a folder in your `$PATH`.

 # Alternatives